BHoM/documentation/docs/Development/Testing/Data-Driven-Tests.md

 0. Compile the [Test_Toolkit](https://github.com/BHoM/Test_Toolkit) - it contains some useful methods that are not shipped in the BHoM installer.
 1. Drop a `Unit Test` component in a script.
-2. Right click the component and use the search field to find the method you want to store test data for.
+2. Right click the component.
+Use the search field to find and select method you want to store test data for.
+Once done, the component Unit test will transform into a `UT:MethodName` component.
+   For example, if you want to test the method called `BaseTypes()`, type and select its name.
+The component will transform into a `UT:BaseType` component.
+See screenshot below.
+   This component will have as many input as the selected method.
+What it will do is simply run the selected method with any provided input data.
-3. Produce the test data for the method.
-The test data should be any input object that you may want to feed to the Engine method.
-The test data should be representative of the general usage of the method.
+4. Produce some input test data for the method.
+The test data should cover as many input combinations and "particular inputs" as possible, in order to have good [test coverage](https://en.wikipedia.org/wiki/Fault_coverage#Test_coverage_(computing)).
-4. Connect the test data to the `Unit Test` component.
-The compnent will execute the target method in the backend with the provided data, and it will return one or more _Unit Test objects_, which contain the input and outputs related to the method execution.
+5. Connect the test data to the `Unit Test` component.
+The component will execute the target method with the provided data, and it will return one or more _Unit Test objects_, which contain the input and outputs related to the method execution.
-5. The _Unit Test objects_ should now be stored in the `.ci` folder of the repository that defines the method being tested.
-We store the objects as json.
-In order to do this reliably, you can use the Test_Toolkit's `StoreUnitTests` function, like so:
+6. At this point, we will want to store the  _Unit Test objects_ as a json somewhere where the automation can find them, so future testing can be done automatically.
+Our place of choice is the `.ci` folder of the repository where the method being tested can be found.
+   In order to do this easily and reliably, you can use the Test_Toolkit's `StoreUnitTests` function.
+Please refer to the screenshot below.
+   The `StoreUnitTests` function will save the test data in the `.ci` folder of the repository.

    ![image](https://user-images.githubusercontent.com/6352844/210527902-53bdf492-d305-405b-9f2b-3be671204519.png)

-The `StoreUnitTests` function will save the test data in the `.ci` folder of the repository.
-Make sure to commit and push the data in your PR.
+8. Make sure to commit and push the data in your PR.